Telomerase Inhibition

 Our beginnings in telomere science

-It was built upon discoveries that expanded the understanding of the role of telomeres and telomerase in highly proliferative diseases such as cancer.
-For these discoveries, early Geron collaborators Elizabeth Blackburn, Carol Greider and Jack Szostak were awarded the 2009 Nobel Prize for Physiology or Medicine.
+Telomerase inhibition is grounded in discoveries by early Geron collaborators Elizabeth Blackburn, Carol Greider and Jack Szostak.
+Their work, which expanded the understanding of the role of telomeres and telomerase in highly proliferative diseases such as cancer, was awarded the 2009 Nobel Prize for Physiology or Medicine.

 The role of telomeres in cell division